Passive Market Impact: A Point Process Approach: Introduction

-Traditionally, most metaorders are executed using market orders, which has led to the development of quantitative models for market impact based on the market order flow \cite{jaisson2015market}.
+Traditionally, most metaorders are executed using market orders, which has led to the development of quantitative models for market impact based on the market order flow, see for instance Jaisson \cite{jaisson2015market}.
 These models leverage the idea that the price response to a market order is mechanical: the execution of a market order creates an imbalance between the bid and the ask, ultimately resulting in a price change.
 Within this framework, it is natural to define the price as the expectation of the future order flow.
 Specifically, let $N^a_t$ (resp. $N^b_t$) denote the number of buy (resp. sell) market orders before time $t$.
 Then, the price is given by

 where $ \mathcal{F}_t$ denotes the information available at time $t$.
 This expectation requires a suitable probabilistic model on $N^a$ and $N^b$, though it can still be understood as an empirical expectation from the perspective of the market participants.
 Here, $\kappa > 0$ is a constant that represents the price move created by a single order, effectively quantifying the amount of information conveyed in one given trade.
-In this simplified model, with all trades being implicitly considered equal, it is reasonable to assume that $\kappa$ is constant.\\
+In this simplified model, with all trades being implicitly considered equal, it is reasonable to assume that $\kappa$ is constant.

-In recent years, Hawkes processes have proven to be a natural framework for modeling transaction arrival times \cite{filimonov2012quantifying, filimonov2015apparent, hardiman2013critical, jaisson2015limit, jaisson2016rough}.
-These processes were introduced in the context of price impact modeling by \cite{jaisson2015market}, where $N^a$ and $N^b$ are assumed to be two independent Hawkes processes with self-exciting kernel $\varphi$.
+In recent years, Hawkes processes have proven to be a natural framework for modeling transaction arrival times, see Filimonov and Sornette \cite{filimonov2012quantifying,filimonov2015apparent}, Hardiman et al. \cite{hardiman2013critical}, and Jaisson and Rosenbaum \cite{jaisson2015limit,jaisson2016rough}.
+These processes were introduced in the context of price impact modeling by Jaisson \cite{jaisson2015market}, where $N^a$ and $N^b$ are assumed to be two independent Hawkes processes with self-exciting kernel $\varphi$.
 It is shown in the same work that \eqref{eq:price} can be computed explicitly, yielding